parthrastogicoder/ML_from_math/README.md

 This repository contains implementations of several machine learning algorithms including PCA, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Logistic Regression (LR), Decision Tree, Random Forest, AdaBoost, and Perceptron.
 Additionally, classes for testing these implementations are also included.

-##Recently included Neural Network with example run on mnist and cifar100
+###Recently included Neural Network with example run on mnist and cifar100!!

 ## Algorithms Implemented